Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Core/Profile Page/README.md

 2. **Check Images and Icons**: Verify that all images and icons are correctly placed and sized.
 3. **Upload Your Code**: Submit your HTML and CSS files, along with the images, to the assignment platform.

-**Note**: After submission, go to your "assignment checklist" tab to see the green check mark confirming your submission.
-Each completed assignment brings you closer to graduation!